seantrott/seantrott.github.io/_posts/2021-10-13-language-neuroenhancement.md

 Barsalou, L. W. (1999).
 Perceptual symbol systems.
 Behavioral and brain sciences, 22(4), 577-660.

 Bergen, B. K. (2012).
 Louder than words: The new science of how the mind makes meaning.
 Basic Books (AZ).

+de Villiers, J. G., & de Villiers, P. A. (2014).
+The role of language in theory of mind development.
+Topics in Language Disorders, 34(4), 313-328.

 Clark, A., & Chalmers, D. (1998).
 The extended mind. analysis, 58(1), 7-19.